 JINGRU (CYAN) CHENG︎ ︎

 Jingru (Cyan) Cheng works across architecture, anthropology, and filmmaking.
 Her practice follows drifting bodies—from rural migrant workers to forms of water—to draw out latent relations across scales, confronting intensified social injustice and ecological crisis.
-Cyan is the winner of Harvard GSD’s 2023 Wheelwright Prize, a 2022 Graham Foundation Grantee, and received commendations from the RIBA (Royal Institute of British Architects) President’s Awards for Research in 2020 and 2018.
-Her film has been awarded Best Short Film at the Venice Architecture Film Festival (2023), and her work has been exhibited internationally, as part of Critical Zones: Observatories for Earthly Politics at ZKM Karlsruhe, Germany (2020-22), Seoul Biennale of Architecture and Urbanism (2019), Venice Architecture Biennale (2018), among others, and included in the Architectural Association’s permanent collection.
-Cyan holds a PhD by Design and M.Phil Projective Cities from the Architectural Association (AA), and was the co-director of AA Wuhan Visiting School (2015-17).
+Cyan was awarded the Harvard GSD’s 2023 Wheelwright Prize for TRACING SAND, two commendations from the RIBA (Royal Institute of British Architects) President’s Awards for Research in 2018 and 2020, and the Best Short Film at the Venice Architecture Film Festival in 2023, all as part of RIPPLE RIPPLE RIPPLING.
+Cyan’s work has been exhibited internationally, as part of Critical Zones: Observatories for Earthly Politics at ZKM Karlsruhe, Germany (2020-22), Seoul Biennale of Architecture and Urbanism (2019), Venice Architecture Biennale (2018), among others, and included in the Architectural Association’s permanent collection.
+Cyan holds a PhD by Design and M.Phil Projective Cities from the Architectural Association (AA) and was the co-director of AA Wuhan Visiting School (2015-17).
 She co-led the MA architectural design studio Politics of the Atmosphere (2019-22) and currently teaches an interdisciplinary module across all schools at the Royal College of Art in London.

 CHEN ZHAN︎ ︎